 The solution is clearly to be more like the wolf.

 Don’t get me wrong, dear reader.
-The solution is not to start wearing a T-shirts with a white wolf baying at the moon on it.
+The solution is not to start wearing a T-shirt with a white wolf baying at the moon on it.
 For the love of God, don’t start doing that.
 You would only be making matters worse.
 The aim is to be more content, not to be mocked in the street.

 In fact, it doesn’t have to be a wolf at all.
 If you want to be more like a llama, then go with that.
 A badger perhaps.
 Possibly even a beaver.
 (Whichever you choose, the T-shirt advice still holds).